 Through travelling with young kids over the years, I have found there is no consistency in ensuring you get that bassinet seat.
 Flying longhaul with young kids can be troublesome enough without this extra worry to your journey.
 Here is my step by step guide on how to book it!

-NB – Even if you don’t think your baby will sleep in a bassinet, it is also worth requesting for the extra storage space or somewhere for them to play.
+NB – Even if you don’t think your baby will sleep in a bassinet, it is still worth requesting it for the extra storage space or somewhere for them to sit and play.

 Every airline offers a different kind of bassinet which can also vary by aircraft model.
 Some offer both a moses basket and car seat style (for older babies).
 Check the weight/height of your baby to see if they would be suitable for your chosen airline’s bassinet.
 For example, I have deliberately picked to fly Virgin over Cathay in the past as my little one was too big for a regular bassinet and they provide car seat style.